alexander-labarge/high-performance-computing/README.md

 ## Background

-I am leading the effort to redesign a multi-million dollar HPC cluster.
 The lack of a user-friendly interface for managing the HPC cluster can be a significant barrier for users who are not familiar with the command-line interface.
 This can lead to inefficiencies and errors in managing the cluster, which can impact performance and productivity.

-The Network Admin Team requested some type of visual oversight of the cluster to be able to monitor power consumption/ power state of the HPC cluster nodes.
+The CIO requested some type of visual oversight of the cluster to be able to monitor power consumption/ power state of the HPC cluster nodes.

 ## Discussion - Developer Perspective